vaarn/vaarn.github.io/basic-rules.md

 ## Water
 Vaarn has a fluid economy; potable water is one of the most valuable resources in the blue wastelands.
 Up to three rations of water can be carried in one item slot.
 Biological PCs must drink one ration of water every day.
 Synthetic PCs must imbibe a ration of water weekly, in order to cool their general syntax boards and ego-engines.
 Failure to do so will result in the character becoming Deprived.
 If a character is Deprived due to thirst for three days in a row, they will perish.

+## Barter
+Merchants will usually trade an item slots’ worth of goods for similar, putting a premium on rations of water and items of Exotica.
+There is no set list of prices for goods in Vaarn.
+The deals characters can strike will depend upon context, the merchant’s disposition, and how persuasive they are.

 ## Mystic Gifts
 Vaarn is a world where religion, science, and magic are indistinguishable.
 Devout faith, mastery of arcane nano-machines, abuse of psychoactive fungus, or mental mutation can grant the mind uncanny influence over the material world.
 All such powers, abilities, and boons are collectively referred to as __Gifts__.
+Each Mystic Gift uses one item slot; this represents the burden these unnatural powers exert on the body of the wielder.

 Note that Gifts are only lightly defined by their name, and the players and referee must collectively agree on the specific effect of a Mystic Gift.
 Using a Gift always costs HP; a precise cost will be determined by the referee once the player describes what they want to accomplish.
 The baseline cost for using a Gift is __d6 HP__.